Accessibility of the Metropolitan Transportation Authority: Legal issues

 As per the ADA, if a station is significantly modified, at least 20% of the renovation's cost must be spent on ADA improvements, but this is not always the case in the New York City Subway system.
 For example, the Smith–Ninth Streets station was renovated for two years and reopened in 2013 without any elevators.
 None of the stations being renovated under the Enhanced Station Initiative, which began in 2017, are proposed to include elevators, except for the stations already equipped with them (e.g. Hunts Point Avenue).
 The lack of elevators at one station renovated through the ESI, the Cathedral Parkway–110th Street station at Frederick Douglass Boulevard, drew protests by a member of the City Council, a State Senator, and disability rights activists.

 There have been several lawsuits over this issue.
 What is believed to have likely been the first such suit was based on state law and was filed in 1979 by the Eastern Paralyzed Veterans Association.
 In 2011, the MTA added a single elevator at the Dyckman Street station after a lawsuit by the United Spinal Association midway during the station's renovation.
 In 2016, the MTA was sued by another disability rights group for not installing an elevator at the Middletown Road station during a 2014 renovation.
 Similarly, in 2017, disability rights groups filed a class-action suit against the MTA because the subway in general was inaccessible, which violated both state and federal laws; the groups wanted the agency to keep its elevators in a state of good repair.
 A federal court dismissed the 2017 lawsuit after the MTA argued that the subway's elevators were operational at least 96.5% of the time, though the dismissal was overturned on appeal.
+In 2026, the MTA and disability rights advocates reached a settlement in the 2017 lawsuit, which requires the MTA's elevators to be operational 95% of the time, and mandates accessibility training for employees, improved signage for customers, and real-time elevator status updates.

 The federal government sued the MTA in March 2018 over a lack of elevators at Middletown Road and the Enhanced Station Initiative stops.
 In March 2019, federal district judge Edgardo Ramos ruled that all subway station renovations that "affect the station's usability" must include upgrades to make the station fully accessible unless it is deemed unfeasible to do so.
 In February 2021, the state-court case reached class-action status with over 500,000 plaintiffs; the class-action lawsuit was resolved as part of the June 2022 settlement with the MTA.